CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/plant-maintenance-mobile.md

 ### Prerequisites

-    1. MI360 (an AE plugin) has to be installed and available on the CompuTec AppEngine host.
+    1. MI360 (CompuTec AppEngine plugin) has to be installed and available on the CompuTec AppEngine host.

     2. Mobile devices and servers have to be in the same Wi-Fi network.